 This means that from the 100 people visiting your website only 3 people actually purchase.
 However, this number and your actual online sales results can fluctuate enormously, especially if you get less than 100 visitors per day.

-You can find here another inspiring The Design Trust blog post here with 10 ideas to drive traffic to your website.
+For more help driving traffic to your website, read this inspiring The Design Trust blog post with 10 ideas for getting more traffic to your online selling platforms.
 Because without getting plenty of visitors regularly coming to your website it will be difficult to increase your online sales.

 Step 3: How to turn visitors into actual buyers?

 How can you encourage your visitors to buy from you online?
-Some tips to increase your online sales:
+Here are some tips for increasing your online sales:

-• Do you really show your work from different angles?
-We recommend that you have 6 images per product, and show it from the front, but also the back (great to show your eye for detail and craft skills!), as an overall piece but also really up close (great to show how neatly your stitches are, the thickness of your glazes or the quality of the paper you print on).
-Try and include at least one lifestyle image that you could see in a magazine to add a bit of glamour and emotion too.
+• Do you show your work from different angles?
+We recommend that you have at least 6 product images on your product pages.
+Show what you make from the front, but also the back (great to show your eye for detail and craft skills!), but also really up close (great to show how neatly your stitches are, the thickness of your glazes or the quality of the paper you print on).
+Try and include at least one lifestyle image that you could imagine in a magazine to add a bit of perspective and emotion too.
 Think about holding your handmade ceramic cup filled with a café latte for that special ‘me’ moment, or your framed print above ‘just-the-right’ sofa.

-• People need to fall in love with your products now before they will make a purchase, so do you bring that emotional feeling about purchasing and owning your creative work into your website?
-Images are crucial for this, but also think about using more emotional words within your product or workshop descriptions, and your commission pages.
+• People need to fall in love with your products before they make a purchase.
+Do you bring that emotional feeling about purchasing and owning your creative work onto your website?
+Images are crucial for this, but also think about using more emotional words within your product or workshop descriptions, and on your commission pages.
 What is special about this piece?
 Who would it be for and when would they buy or gift it?
+Plant the seeds of ideas about what people can do with your offerings; eg/ perfect Christmas gift for mums, beautiful thank you gifts for bridesmaids etc.

-• Do you make it super easy for your potential clients to buy from you?
-Do you know what your website visitors expect from your website, you and your products, and do you give them that info?
+• Do you make it super easy for your potential customers to buy from you?
+Do you know what your website visitors expect from your website, you and your products, and do you give them that information?
 The better you know who your ideal visitors and clients are … the easier this is!
-Trade clients and galleries might be looking at a list of events or galleries that you are selling to already, and they might look at your prices to see if it’s viable.
+Trade clients and galleries might be looking at a list of events or galleries that you are selling to already, and they might look at your prices to see if stocking you is viable.
 Do you describe and show each product properly and do you give additional recommendations so that your clients don’t have any further questions that can stop them from buying?
-If you expect your clients to get in touch with you by phone or email then you will lose out, as most clients are not so sure yet or too shy to get in touch.
+Make it super easy for people to contact you by showing your email address and contact telephone number.

 • Show your expertise.
 Focus on a niche and become an expert, rather than trying to do too many things.
-Throughout your website share little nuggets of information about your inspirations or techniques, share your passion for what you do (that’s irresistible for most potential clients!) and show your packaging too (especially if it is a gift).
+Throughout your website share little nuggets of information about your inspirations or techniques, share your passion for what you do (that’s irresistible for most potential clients!) and show your packaging too (especially if people are shopping for gifts).

 • Use videos to connect better & be more memorable.
-Short videos can really work to show floating dresses or scarves, as well as 3D items such as decorated vases or furniture.
-Talk about your work as if you are face-to-face with a potential client to get a closer connection, and to hear the passion in your voice.
-Videos are much more memorable than texts, and especially if you find it hard to write or are dyslexic than videos can work very well to get more online sales.
+Short videos can really work to show off your products and services; eg/ floating dresses or scarves, as well as 3D items such as decorated vases or furniture.
+Talk about your work as if you are face-to-face with a potential client to get a closer connection, and for them to hear the passion in your voice.
+Videos are much more memorable than text, and if you find it hard to write or are dyslexic than videos can really help to get more online sales.

 • Be patient and consistent.
 Focus on building relationships with your clients, rather than pushing for sales.
-Especially if your work is very unique and personal, or more expensive, or maybe a once-in-a-lifetime-purchase then you will need to be in touch regularly with your potential clients.
-You need to engage them in what you really do, show your development over time, invite them to events or organise launches or events online.
+Especially if your work is very unique and personal, or more expensive, or maybe a once-in-a-lifetime-purchase then you will need to be in touch regularly with your potential customers.
+You need to engage them in what you do, show your development over time, and invite them to events, organise launches, and / or events online.

-It often takes a while before you are known and that your ideal clients will remember you and your work.
+It takes a while before you become known and for your ideal clients to remember you and your work.

-One of the biggest mistakes we see creatives make is that they stop too early and worry too much about being too pushy or salesy.
+One of the biggest mistakes we see creative business owners make is that they stop too early and worry too much about being too pushy or salesy.
 Clients are an essential part of starting and growing your creative business, so you need to make time for marketing and reaching out to your clients – in a personal, creative and visual way.

 April Pinterest how to increase online sales